Can you claim on your car insurance for a dent?

 You should not worry about filing a claim if the accident and damage were not your fault.
 They will not affect your auto insurance premiums for your next policy term.
 You will also not have to pay anything out of your own pocket in order to get the other driver’s auto insurance company to take care of the damage.

-Handling a Claim for a Dent that is Your Fault
+How to Handle a Claim for a Dent

 If you dented your car by either hitting another car or object, you may be able to recover from your own insurance company for the damage.
 The way that you would recover is by filing a claim through your collision or comprehensive coverage.